d2l-ai/d2l-vi/chapter_multilayer-perceptrons/mlp_vn.md

 <!--
-And yet despite the apparent aburdity of linearity here, as compared to our previous examples, it's less obvious that we could address the problem with a simple preprocessing fix.
+And yet despite the apparent absurdity of linearity here, as compared to our previous examples, it's less obvious that we could address the problem with a simple preprocessing fix.
 That is because the significance of any pixel depends in complex ways on its context (the values of the surrounding pixels).
 While there might exist a representation of our data that would take into account the relevant interactions among our features (and on top of which a linear model would be suitable), we simply do not know how to calculate it by hand.